PyLore/NoSkid-By-Lore/README.md

 ### gg ip grabber links <3.

 ## ℹ️Features:
-* Downloads a list of proxies for you
+* Downloads a list of proxies
-* Floods IP grabber links with proxies.

 ## 🔌 How To Install:
 ```bash